WGBH-MLA/FixIt/readme.md

 ```
 ----

 `/api/transcript/` is the endpoint for all data dealing with transcripts.
-A GET request to this endpoint will provide a paginated list of all transcripts in the game in their original, uncorrected form.
+A GET request to this endpoint will provide a paginated array of all transcripts in the game in their original, uncorrected form.
 Additionally, a single transcript can be retrieved by appending the asset name, e.g. `/api/transcript/cpb-aacip_500-xp6v2q58/`

 `/api/transcript/random/` returns a single, random, uncorrected transcript.
 This endpoint only responds to GET requests.

 There are endpoints associated with each of the three games: `/api/transcript/game_one`, `/api/transcript/game_two`, and `/api/transcript/game_three`.
 Each of these special endpoints only accept GET requests.

 `/api/transcript/game_one` returns an uncorrected transcript.
 The transcript is chosen based on the user's preferred stations and topics.
-If the user has already progressed through some of the transcript, the list of phrases will pick up where the user left off.
+If the user has already progressed through some of the transcript, the array of phrases will pick up where the user left off.
 This endpoint only responds to GET requests.
 Example output:

 ```javascript
 [